-The issue also came up in litigation involving a Southern California city and a land use matter.
-Homeowners argued that the city's actions with respect to a nonconforming use were legally flawed because a council member had passed along a constituent's concerns about the structure to the city's planning director.2 Ultimately the city prevailed on the argument that the council member's communication was an inquiry and not a directive, but it was an arduous process.
-The court also implied that the result might have been different had the council member's communication been a directive to staff.
+about the structure to the city's planning director.2 Ultimately the city prevailed on the argument that the council member's communication was an inquiry and not a directive, but it was an arduous process.
+The court also implied that the result might have been different had the council member's communication indeed been a directive to staff.

 This is not to say that lawsuits or criminal prosecutions will follow all communications with staff.
-However, these two cases do underscore that the particular division of labor envisioned by the council-manager form of government is one that has the force of law and needs to be respected for the city to operate smoothly.
-The bottom line is that, if your city has a council-manager form of government, it appears your conversation broke the law.
+However, these two cases do underscore that the particular division of labor envisioned by the council-manager form of government is one that has the force of law and needs to be respected for the smooth operation of the city.
+The bottom line is that, if you are in a city manager form of government, it appears your conversation broke the law.